Censored Eleven

-The Censored Eleven is a group of Looney Tunes and Merrie Melodies cartoons originally produced and released by Warner Bros. between 1931 and 1944.
+The Censored Eleven is a group of Looney Tunes and Merrie Melodies cartoons originally produced by Leon Schlesinger Productions and released by Warner Bros.
+Pictures between 1931 and 1944.
 All of them have been withheld from syndication in the United States by United Artists (UA) since 1968.
 UA owned the distribution rights to the Associated Artists Productions library at that time, and decided to pull these 11 cartoons from broadcast because the use of ethnic stereotypes in the cartoons, specifically African and African-American stereotypes, was deemed too offensive for contemporary audiences.

 The ban has been continued by UA and the successive owners of the pre-August 1948 Looney Tunes/Merrie Melodies.
 Since 1968, these shorts have not been officially broadcast on television and have only been exhibited theatrically by Warner Bros. once (in 2010, see below for more details) since their withdrawal.
 They have turned up, however, on low-cost VHS and DVD collections.

 Background

-The cartoon output of Warner Bros. during its most active period sometimes had censorship problems more complex in some respects than those of features.
-Unlike feature films, which were routinely censored in the script, the animated shorts were passed upon only when completed, which made the producers exceptionally cautious as to restrictions.
+Warner Bros.
+Pictures' cartoon output during its most active period contained a larger amount of offensive humor due to producer Leon Schlesinger's hands-off approach, which persisted until his retirement and succession by Edward Selzer.
+Unlike feature films, which were routinely censored in the script, the animated shorts were passed upon only when completed, which made immediate censorship often undesirable at times.
 In 1983, director Chuck Jones commented on the television censorship of the Warner Bros. cartoons: "I don't like to see the films cut at all. [...]
 They make some cuts that are so arbitrary and stupid, you can't believe it."
 Independent stations that once ran the syndicated Warner Bros. cartoons never had the same type of censorship as first-run networks such as ABC and CBS did for the cartoons.
 Some stations owned syndication rights to "a few they consider[ed] racially stereotypical", but never ran them.

 When Ted Turner obtained the rights to the pre-1950 Warner Bros. library from MGM/UA Entertainment Co. in 1986, he vowed that he would not distribute or air any cartoons from the Censored Eleven.
 They were the only cartoons in this package not to be featured in the LaserDisc series The Golden Age of Looney Tunes.
-Warner Bros.
-Pictures currently owns the films through Turner Entertainment Co., except those in the public domain.
+Warner Bros. currently owns the films through Turner Entertainment Co., except those in the public domain.
+Goin' to Heaven on a Mule was withdrawn in a similar manner, but is not considered a part of the Censored Eleven as Warner Bros. never sold its rights.